LykkeCity/MT/README.md

 4. VPN to a corresponding env must be connected and all dependencies must be initialized.
 5. Run.

+## Startup process ##

+1. Standard ASP.NET middlewares are initialised.
+2. Settings are loaded.
+3. Health checks are ran:
+- StartupDeduplicationService checks a "TradingEngine:DeduplicationTimestamp" in Redis and if DeduplicationTimestamp > (now - DeduplicationCheckPeriod) exception is thrown saying:
+"Trading Engine failed to start due to deduplication validation failure".
+- StartupQueuesCheckerService checks that OrderHistory and PositionHistory broker related queues are empty.
+Queue names are set in settings StartupQueuesChecker section with OrderHistoryQueueName and PositionHistoryQueueName.
+4. IoC container is built, all caches are warmed up.
+5. Scheduled jobs are initialised.

 ### Dependencies ###

 TBD